Transaction Value Under GST | Key Provisions and Practical Impact

 Every fiscal statute levying tax on goods or services makes provision for determination of value.
 The tax is normally payable on ad valorem basis i.e. percentage of value of supply of goods or services.
 The supply of goods or services is made in different circumstances and to different persons may be related or unrelated.
 Provision relating to determination of value of each of the circumstances is made in the fiscal statute and the rules made thereunder.
 Determination of correct amount of value has always caused lot of litigation not only in Central Excise, Customs but also under Service Tax, VAT.

 The major provisions relating to valuation are based on Customs (Determination of Value of Imported Goods) Rules, 2007.
-The Customs Valuation Rules are based on Customs Valuation provisions published by World Trade Organization (WTO).
+The Customs Valuation Rules are based on Customs Valuation provisions published by World Trade Organisation (WTO).
 The note for interpreting the provisions are also published by WTO.

 Section 15 makes provision for the purpose of determining the transaction value of supply of goods or services in different circumstances.
 These provisions are discussed below: